Pete Gaudet: At Duke

 After leaving the Army program in 1982, Gaudet rejoined his former boss at Duke, serving as Krzyzewski's top assistant from 1982 to 1995.
-During this time, Gaudet worked alongside current Notre Dame head coach Mike Brey, current Harvard head coach Tommy Amaker, and current ESPN analyst Jay Bilas.
+During this time, Gaudet worked alongside current Harvard head coach Tommy Amaker, current ESPN analyst Jay Bilas, current Atlanta Hawks assistant coach Mike Brey, and current Atlanta Hawks head coach Quin Snyder.
 He helped lead Duke to two NCAA men's championships and seven Final Four appearances.
 An expert in player development, Gaudet coached eight All-Americans, three National Players of the Year and 12 NBA draft picks.

 When Krzyzewski took a leave of absence in early 1995 due to a back injury, Gaudet was promoted to interim head coach.
 He inherited a team that had started 9–3, but the team struggled to an eventual record of 13–18 overall and 2–14 in the ACC—still the most losses in school history.
-Despite Gaudet's interim status, in accordance with NCAA guidance Duke credited the final 19 games of the season to him rather than to Krzyzewski, though Gaudet expresses no regrets or bitterness concerning this.
+Despite Gaudet's interim status, Duke credited the final 19 games of the season to him rather than to Krzyzewski, though Gaudet expresses no regrets or bitterness concerning this.

 In the midst of a landmark class action lawsuit against the NCAA, Gaudet did not return to the Blue Devils' bench for the 1995–1996 season.